Michelphoenix98/flutter_survey/README.md

 [![Codemagic build status](https://api.codemagic.io/apps/60a577211b2a304fc2cd4562/60a577211b2a304fc2cd4561/status_badge.svg)](https://codemagic.io/apps/60a577211b2a304fc2cd4562/60a577211b2a304fc2cd4561/latest_build)
 [![Coverage Status](https://coveralls.io/repos/github/Michelphoenix98/conditional_questions/badge.svg?branch=master)](https://coveralls.io/github/Michelphoenix98/conditional_questions?branch=master)

-A simple yet powerful package that handles the creation and state of a dynamic questionnaire/research survey with conditional questions.
+A simple yet powerful package that handles the creation of a dynamic questionnaire/research survey with conditional questions.
 Have you ever wanted to implement a form/questionnaire/survey like the ones you see on Google forms?
 Have you ever wanted to implement conditional questions that show or hide the questions that follow, based on the user's input?
+This package helps you build data collection forms hassle-free.